csawlogo.jpg

 By Darrell Wolcott

-The familiar man known as Roger of Powys was a son of Gronwy ap Tudor ap Rhys Sais II and held Whittington in Salop in the mid-twelfth century.
+The familiar man known as Roger of Powys was a son of Gronwy ap Tudor ap Rhys Sais I and held Whittington in Salop in the mid-twelfth century.
 He died about 1186 and had a brother named Jonas.
 They were half-brothers of the Peverel siblings which included Miletta who married Warin de Metz and gave birth to the first Fulk fitz Warin.

 This Roger was followed by his son, Meurig, to whom King Henry II confirmed possession of Whittington.[1]

-The medieval pedigrees[2] also claim Sir Roger of Powys had sons named Roger Fychan and Gronwy, that he was a Knight of Rhodes and married Sissely ferch Hwfa ap Iorwerth ap Gruffudd ap Ieuaf ap Ninniaw ap Cynwrig ap Rhiwallon.
+The medieval pedigrees[2] also claim Sir Roger of Powys had sons named Roger Fychan and Gronwy, that he was a Knight of Rhodes and married Sissely ferch Hwfa ap Iorwerth ap Gruffudd ap Ieuaf ap Nynnio ap Cynwrig ap Rhiwallon.
 They further claim Roger divided his lands at Estwick between those two sons, with Gronwy also receiving a manor called Pentref Madog.
 The pedigrees claim his eldest son, Meurig, received Whittington.

 Our work on this family indicates two wholly different men called Roger of Powys are rolled into one by the pedigrees.
 While both appear to have descended from Tudor Trevor, the second Roger (who lived over 100 years after the first) probably belongs to the family of Iddon ap Rhys Sais II who held lands at Dudleston north of Ellesmere.
 We have dated this later Roger by these marriage connections: